'Kick in the guts': Gladstone snubbed in CQ FIFO hub deal

 "We feel dudded, that wasn't the understanding we had all along and I would be very surprised if Adani doesn't lose the Gladstone region's support over this snub."

-ROCKHAMPTON's confirmed status as a FIFO hub for Adani's mega coal and rail project is a "kick in the guts" to Gladstone's skilled workforce and council.
+Meanwhile, Member for Gladstone Glenn Butcher says Rockhampton's confirmed status is a "kick in the guts" to Gladstone's skilled workforce and council.

 The announcement, which says workers needed to live in the Rockhampton city postcode, has angered the Gladstone Regional Council.